hashicorp/terraform-ls/docs/USAGE.md

 See also [settings](./SETTINGS.md) to understand how you may configure the settings.

+## Workspaces / Folders / Files

+Most editors support opening folders.
+Such a root folder is commonly referred to as "workspace".
+Opening folders is always preferred over individual files as it allows the language server to index the whole folder and keep track of changes more easily.
+We do however support "single-file mode" which provides limited IntelliSense.

+Indexing enables IntelliSense related to `module` blocks, such as go-to-definition, completion of `module.*` references, or workspace-wide symbol lookup.

+The server will _not_ index any folders or files above the workspace root initially opened in the editor.

 ## Emacs

 If you are using `use-package`, you can put this in the [init.el](https://www.gnu.org/software/emacs/manual/html_node/emacs/Init-File.html)